chrisamanse/CheckboxButton/README.md

 ![CheckboxButton image](./Images/CheckboxButton.png)

 **`CheckboxButton`**
   - A subclass of `UIButton`.
-The rectangular square box is simply drawn on top of the button.
-The square box will fit the frame of the button while maintaining its aspect ratio.
+The rectangular square box container (or circle) is simply drawn on top of the button.
+The container will fit the frame of the button while maintaining its aspect ratio.

 # Installation